leeanncafferata/clio3-syllabus/source/schedule.md

     focusing on the ten tenets.
 -   William E. Shotts Jr., *[The Linux Command Line: A Complete Introduction][]*.
-Most of this book is a reference source, but familiarize yourself at a minimum with chapters 2, 4, 5, 6, 10, 11.
-    Nearly all of this will apply to the terminal in Mac OS X.
+Most of this book is a reference source, but familiarize yourself at a minimum with chapters 2 (navigation), 4 (file manipulation), 5 (commands), 6 (redirection), 10 (processes), 11 (environment).
+Nearly all of what Shotts writes about Linux will apply to the Unix terminal in Mac OS X.

 ### Exercises

-As you read Shotts, try out all the Unix style commands in your terminal.
-You should be prepared to navigate the file system and run commands through the shell.
+Try out all the Unix style commands in your terminal.

 Before class, do your best to get the following installed: